Helping divers make informed choices about training, skills, safety, and gear.

 Step 1: Stay in the Loop

 Start by following the dive shops near you.
-Most of them post local events, meetups, quarry dives, and travel opportunities to Facebook or their email list.
-Sign up for everything, even if you don’t go to all of it.
-Just seeing what’s happening helps you stay connected.
+Most post events, meetups, quarry dives, and travel on Facebook or via email lists.
+Sign up broadly even if you cannot attend everything.
+Seeing what is happening keeps you aware of opportunities and helps you plan ahead.

 Step 2: Join the Right Groups

-Dive groups in the Chicago area range from active clubs to sleepy Facebook pages.
-Here are a few worth checking out, with honest notes on how useful they actually are.
+Dive groups in the area range from active clubs to sleepy pages.
+The list below highlights options and how useful they tend to be.

 Chicago Dive Clubs and Groups